Code-Institute-Submissions/d25photography/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The website was tested on Google Chrome, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPad 11.2, iPhone 11, iPhone 8 & Samsung a71.
 -   A large amount of testing was done to ensure that all pages were linking correctly and looked great on all devices.
--   Friends and family members were asked to review the site and document to point out any bugs and/or user experience issues.
+-   Friends and family have reviewed the site and highlighted any bugs and/or user experience issues.

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On some mobile devices the Home page jumbotron pushes down overflowing the line break element.
--   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   When validating the CCS code, errors in the Bootstrap code was shown but i have been unable to fix.

 ## Deployment